R1nge/Suika/Assets/Readme.md

 Save selected mod index (Wrong! should save selected mod name, because mods index can change after adding a new one) Move paths into a separate static class

 Physics is taking lots of time
 Detect edge line (shape) in the modding tool

-Fix game config validator
+Fix lag spike when adding a polygon collider to a sprite renderer Fix game config validator

+Continue the game if using the same skin
+(Save current skin into json, encrypt it, check hashcode against current skin) (if the same - allow to continue, else disallow)

 Add an audio source to each suika, for the sounds to be played???